robsonponti/PHP_MySQL-MultipleFilesUpload-Ajax/README.md

 #####################################################

-This is a multiple file uploads using php+mysql+ajax.
+This is a simple multiple file uploads using php+mysql+ajax.

-For each uploaded file, is generated a new register in mysql table.
+For each uploaded file, we generate a new insert into mysql table.

+Need help?
+robsonponti@hotmail.com